By Madison Jozefiak on Dec 20, 2021 2:18:23 PM

-For the past two years, one of the consumers I support has been trying to manage her weight.
-She was at high-risk for cardiac arrest and other conditions.
-She and her son, who is her full-time caregiver, met with a nutritionist to learn about the risks of not adopting a healthier lifestyle.
-Her son makes her meals, and now she practices portion control.
-Together, they work as a team to make healthy choices, and she has seen health improvements and weight loss.
-The holidays can still pose temptations for her, so it is important for them to plan ahead.
+Yvonne is a medically complex individual whose son, her full-time caregiver, is enrolled in Caregiver Homes' program.
+For two years, she struggled to manage her weight while being at high-risk for cardiac arrest and other conditions.
+Yvonne and her son met with a nutritionist to learn about the risks of not adopting a healthier lifestyle, and together, they began working as a team to make healthy choices.
+She has since seen health improvements and weight loss.
+Yvonne's son makes her meals and helps her to practice portion control.
+The holidays can still pose temptations for her, so it's important for both of them to plan ahead.

-Here are some tips to help make good nutritional choices over the holidays:
+Here are some tips for family caregivers to help their loved ones make good nutritional choices over the holidays:

-- Empower consumers to feel comfortable declining certain foods.
-It is all in how you say things, but sometimes it can feel rude to turn down a beautiful cake or meal.
-Let consumers know it is okay to politely say, "No thank you.
+- Empower loved ones to feel comfortable declining certain foods.
+Sometimes it can feel rude to turn down a beautiful meal or dessert.
+Let your the person you care for know it's okay to politely say, "No thank you.
 I'm trying to eat healthy."
-Empowering the consumer means educating them about the importance of making good choices for their own health.
-Remind them to look beyond the momentary gratification because often high-sugar or high-fat foods can make people feel sick later.
+Remind loved ones to look beyond momentary gratification of high-sugar or high-fat foods that might make them feel sick later.

 - Give the host a heads up about nutritional considerations.
 A good host will appreciate you letting them know if your loved one has any diet restrictions.

 - Consider bringing your own food.
-If you are going to a party or a family gathering, consider bringing healthy food.
-Be sure not to isolate the consumer, and encourage everyone to share the healthy options you've brought.
+If you're going to a party or a family gathering, consider bringing healthy food.
+Be sure not to isolate the person you're caring for, and encourage everyone to share the healthy options you've brought.

 - Encourage portion control.
-If their diet permits, it may be okay for consumers to have a few bites of their favorite dessert.
+If their diet permits, it may be okay for medically complex loved ones to have a few bites of their favorite dessert.
 The key is to know your limits, listen to your body, and stop eating when you are full.

 - Lean on your support system.
-For consumers, it is easier to follow through on new habits when there is a care team and caregiver around who understand their goals and want to see them succeed.
-The consumer I mentioned really benefits from having her son support her efforts to eat better.
+For people with chronic condition or disabilities, it's easier to follow through on new habits when there is a care team and caregiver who understand their goals and want to see them succeed.
+Yvonne really benefits from having her son support her efforts to eat better.